Enterprise Risk Management (ERM) Services

 - Risk Transfer Mechanisms

 ERM is a capability that involves identifying, measuring, monitoring, reporting, and responding to risks across an enterprise in a way that is aligned with the enterprise’s objectives and risk appetite.
 ERM should address all major risk types including compliance, financial, hazard, operational, as well as strategic risks across all major business units and functions within an enterprise.
-ERM emphasises value creation as well as value preservation and the application of risk quantification techniques to develop risk portfolios using measures such as Cash Flow at Risk and Earnings at Risk.
+ERM emphasizes value creation as well as value preservation and the application of risk quantification techniques to develop risk portfolios using measures such as Cash Flow at Risk and Earnings at Risk.